 Whole person care: Why it matters

 When people are sick, we usually focus on their medical care.
 But what about their “personal” care?
 Are they getting the emotional support they need?
-Does their medical care reflect their spiritual beliefs?
+Does their medical care reflect their spiritual and cultural beliefs?

 There is a personal side to health care, but it often gets overlooked.
 That means people aren’t getting the best care possible.

 It doesn’t have to be this way.
 The solution is whole person care.
-This is health care based on your medical needs – and personal values.
+This is health care based on medical needs – and personal values.

 Whole person care means that: